steven-michaud/HookCase/3-installing.md

    pressing `Command-R` immediately after you hear the Mac startup sound.
 Release these keys when you see the Apple logo.

-2. Choose Utilties : Terminal, then run the following at the command
+2. Choose Utilties : Terminal, then run one of the the following at the command line.
+The first command disables SIP completely.
+The second enables everything but protection against loading unsigned kernel extensions.
+The third also disables file-system protection (in order to allow changes to system directories like `/usr/local/sbin`).
-   line:

         csrutil disable

+        csrutil enable --without kext

+        csrutil enable --without kext --without fs

 3. Quit Terminal and reboot your computer.